Go Back

 Method

-1. In a large mixing bowl, whisk together the gluten-free flour, baking powder, cinnamon, nutmeg, and salt until evenly combined.
+1. In a mixing bowl, combine gluten-free flour, baking powder, cinnamon, nutmeg, and salt.

 Notes